 1. Hot, hot water

 In truth, this is unlikely to unblock a shower drain on its own but it’s generally a good start.
 If the blockage is caused by a build-up of soap scum, then pouring some piping hot water down will loosen it up and get things moving.
 Boil a full kettle, leave it for a few minutes and then pour it all down there.
-Don’t use boiling water as a large amount of this can cause your pipes to warp and distort.
+Don’t use water while it’s at boiling point as a large volume of this can cause your pipes to warp and distort.

 2. Take the plunge